ch0m5/Get_Hooked/GAME_NAME/Game/README.md

 - F9: Debug view (colliders/logic)
 - F10: Godmode

+## Innovation
+- Player accelerates when moving and deaccelerates when trying to stop
+- Player can crouch to evade things that could hit his head area
+- Player slides with a different deacceleration when trying to crouch while moving
+- Player can jump in the air once making a somersault

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-newfeature`